STEM OPT Automation Specialist Jobs

 - Tests the installed system to observe system functionality and ensure that the programs function as designed.

-- Troubleshoots problems that occur during startup that are caused by incorrect drawings, changes in customer desires, incorrect instrumentation specifications, or other technical issues.
+- Troubleshoots problems that occur during startup that are caused by incorrect drawings, changes in customer desires, inaccurate instrumentation specifications, or other technical issues.
 Diagnoses and resolves software and hardware interface issues.

 - Trains customers on the use and operation of client-specific system integration software.

-- Interfaces with manufacturers and vendors of software and application products, particularly regarding problem diagnosis and resolution.
+- Interfaces with manufacturers and vendors of software and application products, especially with regard to problem diagnosis and resolution.

 - Works with others to address design problems as necessary.